-- contribute to the promotion of health, preventive health, and to provide patientcentred care that is compassionate, appropriate, and effective for the prevention and management of health problems in paediatric age group in the community within the family. - 2. demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioural, sciences, as well as the application of this knowledge to patient care in the paediatric age group - 3. demonstrate the ability to improve patient care based on scientific evidence, constant self-evaluation and reflective life-long learning - demonstrate interpersonal, communication and collaborative skills that result in 4. the effective exchange of information and collaborations with the community, patients, their families, and health professionals. - 5. demonstrate a commitment to carrying out responsibilities in professional and ethical manner - demonstrate as a first contact doctor, an awareness of and responsiveness to the 6. larger context and system of health care, as well as the ability to effectively utilize resources in the system to provide optimal health care. - 7. demonstrate the ability to engage in an inter professional team in a manner that optimizes safe, effective patient- and population-centred care - demonstrate the qualities required to sustain lifelong personal and professional 8. growth - 9. provide appropriate medico-legal services pertaining to paediatric age group where required - 10. demonstrate the ability to carry out administrative and managerial function within the health care system.
+- Contribute to the promotion of health, preventive health, and to provide patient-centred care that is compassionate, appropriate and effective for the prevention and management of health problems in the paediatric age group in the community. - 2.
+Demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioural sciences, as well as the application of this knowledge to patient care in the paediatric age group - 3.
+Demonstrate the ability to contribute to improve patient care based on scientific evidence, self-evaluation and reflective life-long learning - 4.
+Demonstrate interpersonal, communication and collaborative skills that result in the effective exchange of information and collaborations with the community, patients, their families, and health professionals. - 5.
+Demonstrate a commitment to carrying out responsibilities in professional and ethical manner - 6.
+Demonstrate as a first contact doctor, an awareness of the current health care system and develop the ability to effectively utilize resources in the system to provide optimal health care. - 7.
+Demonstrate the ability to engage with other health professionals in a manner that optimizes safe, effective patient- and population-centred care - 8.
+Demonstrate the qualities required to sustain lifelong personal and professional growth - 9.
+Identify and refer children for medico-legal expertise when required. - 10.
+Demonstrate the ability to carry out basic administrative and managerial functions within the health care system.